averude/Scheduler/README.md

 Method  | Path                                              | Description
 --------|---------------------------------------------------|-------------------------------
-GET     | /positions/employees                              | Get a number of employees in the each position of the department
+GET     | /positions/employees                              | Get a number of employees in each position of the department
 ---------------------------------------------------------------------------------------------

 ##  Related Projects